Your own App for iOS, Android and Windows at a fair price

 apps but at a much lower cost than an app development and infrastructure maintenance e.g. in Java.

-Power Apps case study and main aspects of implementation
+Power Apps case study and main aspects of development

 Areas, where a business application can be introduced, are nearly limitless.

-One of our successful implementations was for the security department for which we built an application to report incidents with an option to attach photos of those incidents.
+One of our successful deployments was for the security department for which we built an application to report incidents with an option to attach photos of those incidents.

 We built an easy-to-use tool to conduct security audits and quality checks and then to visualize that live data in Power BI on an interactive map of a warehouse or a production plant.